Ted Lange: Early life, family and education

 Lange was born in Oakland, California, in 1948, the son of Geraldine and Theodore William Jr., both working in theatre and television.
 Lange graduated from Oakland Technical High School where he was class and student body president.
 He completed an associate of arts degree at Merritt Junior College in Oakland before majoring in Drama at San Francisco City College.
 At City College, Lange was particularly active on the theatre scene and named Best Actor by the Black Students Association.
 He also won a scholarship to the University of Colorado Shakespearean Festival in the summer of 1968.
-Ted is a directing alum of The American Film Institute.
+Lange is a directing alumnus of The American Film Institute.

 Career

 Career beginnings

 After college, Lange started in theatre appearing in local Oakland productions and as guest artist in residence at the University of Santa Clara.
 Later, he joined the New Shakespearan Company, acting in plays at the University of California, Berkeley.

 Lange made his Broadway debut in the musical Hair and was featured in the first national touring of the show.
 He also performed in a one-man show, Behind the Mask: An Evening with Paul Laurence Dunbar.

 Lange's first screen appearance was in the documentary film Wattstax in 1973.
 After appearing in the film Black Belt Jones in 1974, he portrayed Junior on the series That's My Mama before landing the role of the ship's bartender, Isaac, on The Love Boat in 1977, opposite Gavin MacLeod.
-After he left the show in 1987, Lange appeared in various films and in guest roles on 227, In the Heat of the Night, Evening Shade, Boy Meets World, The King of Queens, Scrubs, Drake & Josh, Psych, The Cleveland Show, and Are We There Yet?.
+After he left the show in 1987, Lange appeared in various films and in guest roles on 227, In the Heat of the Night, Evening Shade, Boy Meets World, The King of Queens, Scrubs, Drake & Josh, Psych, The Cleveland Show, and Are We There Yet?

 In the early 1980s, following a letter of recommendation from Lynn Redgrave (whom he met on an episode of The Love Boat), Lange attended a summer school at the Royal Academy of Dramatic Art to perfect his Shakespeare acting skills.